innovationCrew/biasInAI.py/README.md

 # This will spawn 4 processes (each with 2 threads) each.
 # see https://uwsgi-docs.readthedocs.io/en/latest/WSGIquickstart.html

+cd web
+## running when already in root (eg in Dokcer container)
+uwsgi --ini uwsgi.ini

-# Running on port 80
+# Running on port 80 as a non root
 sudo /home/ubuntu/miniconda3/bin/uwsgi --ini uwsgi.ini # --fallback-config uwsgi_safe.ini

 ## On port 8080
 uwsgi --ini uwsgi_safe.ini

 ```